Higher Chow Cycles on an Abelian Surface and a non-Archimedean analogue of the Hodge-D-conjecture: Introduction

 {\em Acknowledgements:}.
-I would like to thank Chad Schoen for some initial discussions which led to this problem and for his comments on this manuscript.
+I would like to thank Spencer Bloch and Chad Schoen for some initial discussions which led to this problem.
 Brendan Hassett for some very useful discussions on his results.
-Najmuddin Fakhruddin for his invaluable help and suggestions and finally Patrick Brosnan, Owen Patashnick, G.V.
+Najmuddin Fakhruddin for his invaluable help, suggestions and the proof of Theorem \ref{BHTthm}.
+Patrick Brosnan, Owen Patashnick, G.V.
 Ravindra and Jishnu Biswas for some useful conversations.
+I would also like to thank their referees for their comments and suggestions.
 I would like to thank the Indian Statistical Institute, Bangalore, CRM Montreal, Universit\'e Paris-Sud (Orsay) and Institut Henri Poincar\'e for their support and hospitality when this work was done.
+Finally, during the course of writing this paper two people who influenced me quite a bit - Prof. V. Radhakrishnan, whose remarkable approach to life changed mine, and Prof. D. Lal, who encouraged me to `prove more lemmas' - have passed on.
+I would like to dedicate this work to their memory.